 The processing facility at Neves-Corvo comprises two plants.
 The copper plant processes copper ores and has a capacity of approximately 2.6 million tonnes per annum (mtpa).
 The zinc plant, which can process zinc or copper ores, has a capacity of approximately 1.1 mtpa and is currently undergoing a significant expansion to 2.5 mtpa capacity.

 Copper and zinc concentrates are transported by rail to a dedicated port facility at Setúbal from where they are shipped to variety of smelter customers that are primarily European based.
 Lead concentrate is containerized and trucked to ports for overseas shipment.

 A Zinc Expansion Project (ZEP) was approved in 2017 and is in construction.
 The ZEP is to increase zinc mining and processing capacity to approximately 2.5 mtpa generating an average of 150,000 tonnes per annum (tpa) of zinc in concentrate over 10 years.
-Expanded zinc production is anticipated in early 2020.
+Expanded zinc production is anticipated in 2020.

 New mine infrastructure for the ZEP includes a new crusher station, a conveyor system connecting this to the 700 shaft hoisting facilities, an upgrade to the main hoisting shaft together with extensions to the mines ventilation, pumping and electrical distribution systems.
 Much of the zinc ore for the ZEP will be mined in deep areas of the Lombador orebody using primarily bench and fill mining methods, with limited amounts of drift and fill.